HEARTLAND FILM SOCIETY

 With the help of Dave Skelsey (then secretary of the British Federation of Film Societies in Scotland), the first steps were taken towards setting up a film society.
 We started with a free showing of ‘As Good As It Gets’ which was extremely successful.

 We decided then to try a short three month season in early 2002 showing three adult films and one children’s matinee.
-Since then there have been six 6-month seasons (April to September and October to March) and in 2005 it was decided to move to a ten film season with a summer break in July and August.
+Then followed six 6-month seasons (April to September and October to March) and in 2005 it was decided to move to a ten film season with a summer break in July and August.
 You can see some of the films we have shown on the previous films page.
 We have also organised several film festivals, all with a theme.
 Visit the previous festivals and events page for more info.

-We have had an average membership for each season of 95 and the mailing list is now over 200.
-Most of our members live within or near Aberfeldy but our catchment area extends 25 miles in all directions.
+The membership numbers for each season have varied but at times it has reached 95 and the mailing list of members and friends is substantially more than this.
+Most of our members live within or near Aberfeldy but our catchment area extends further afield in all directions across Highland Perthshire.

 In 2004, we won the British Federation of Film Societies’ Best New Film Society award.
 The judges made special mention of the novel and unique method that HFS uses to evaluate the success of each film shown (the Bean-O-Meter).
 Not only that but we received commendation for the programme notes issued for each screening.
-In 2009 and 2010 we held very successful Film Festivals in November.
+In 2009 and 2010 we held very successful Film Festivals in November, and the film festival has since become an annual fixture in the mid November calendar.
 We also launched a new short film competition for Scotland's film makers - the Palme Dewar award.
+The finals of that competition form part of the November film festival programme when we screen all the finalists' films and awards are made to the winners following voting by the jury and the public attending those screenings.

-The main venue we use (The Locus Centre in Aberfeldy town square) opened in early 2001.
+Until The Birks Cinema re-opened in 2013, the main venue we used was The Locus Centre in Aberfeldy town square, which opened in early 2001.
 It has an auditorium of 55 seats with built in digital media centre.
-In Autumn 2001, the nascent HFS committee became aware that the centre would be an excellent venue for showing films.
+In Autumn 2001, the nascent HFS committee became aware that the Locus Centre would be an excellent venue for showing films.

-HFS is run as a self-funding venture - membership fees cover only the cost of putting on films and the hire of the venues.
+HFS is run as a self-funding venture - membership fees cover only the cost of putting on films, film festivals and promotional material.
 Why not join us and become a member.
-You don't have to join in advance - just come along to any of the performances.
+It is not essential to join in advance - members and non-members alike can come along to any of the performances ... but members get a discounted price for all HFS screenings at The Birks.

 Picture

-Films are shown on the first Thursday and Friday of the month in the Locus Centre in Aberfeldy
+Up until 2013 Films were shown on the first Thursday and Friday of the month in the Locus Centre in Aberfeldy

 Picture